cpfaff/Open-Science-Paper/README.md

 # Open-Science-Paper

-This repository contains a LaTeX document which can be used for collaborative scientific paper writing.
+This repository contains a LaTeX document which can be forked to use in collaborative scientific paper writing with github.
 The layout is close to common paper formats which helps to prepare figures and tables for publication.
 The document combines the LaTeX typesetting capabilities with the power of R for statistic programming by using the Knitr package (http://yihui.name/knitr/).
-This combination has the advantage to enable better reproducibility of your research offering executable documents to others.
-Open-Science-Paper comes with some examples for typical things to typeset like tables and plots spanning one or two columns of the paper and a makefile helps you compiling the document to get a pdf file.
+This combination has the advantage to enable a better reproducibility of your research offering executable documents to others.
+Open-Science-Paper comes with some examples for typical things to typeset like tables and plots spanning one or two of the columns of the paper and a makefile helps you compiling the document to get a PDF file.

 ## Prerequisites